marcplouhinec/speaking-scanner/ios/web/README.md

         "errorCode": null
     }

-In case of error, the result is something like:
+In case of error, the result looks like this:

     {
         "recognizedText": null,